Article type icon

 Marx offers a reasonable explanation for why barricade warfare may have died, but his theory is difficult to test empirically and fails to explain the absence of recurrences.
 Conversely, Durkheim's theory is much easier to observe and can explain why barricade warfare has not experienced a renaissance.
 However, he offered no reason as to why it died in the first place.

-These two theoretical orientations complement each other nicely and, ultimately, neither can stand alone.
+These two theoretical orientations complement each other nicely, and, ultimately, neither can stand alone.

 Notice that this abstract comes in at under 200 words (a common limit) but nevertheless covers the background of the study, how it was approached, and the results and conclusions of the research.